When she was thirteen, she saw him for the first time.

 He didn’t stop walking, and she didn’t either.
 After a moment of silence, he tried again.
 “Is there a reason you’re following me?”

 She nodded, dashing closer with a newfound burst of energy so she could grab his pant leg.
 His expression didn’t change.

 “I need your help with an assignment,” she said.

 “I'd always hated school,” he admitted.

 The duo walked on.

 He didn’t promise to assist her, she realized, but he also hadn’t told her to leave.
 And, well, that was good enough for her.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, LindseyJakeWrite a Review